Spreewald is the perfect nature getaway and makes a wonderful day trip from Berlin.

 Go Punting in Spreewald (a perfect day trip activity)

-There are a few different options for punting on your day trip.
-The one you decide on will depend on your budget and how long you have to spend in Lubbenau/Spreewald.
+There are a few different options for punting tour on your day trip.
+The one you book will depend on your budget and how long you have to spend in Lubbenau, Spreewald.
+Here are the choices:

 - 2-hour punting trip